reahl/reahl/reahl-doc/doc/component/introduction.rst

 Reahl-component provides a mechanism for each component to ship the translations of its messages.
 One component can also provide extra translations for another component.

-Before you can use the Reahl commandline commands for working with messages, create an empty python package in which messages and their translations can be saved.
+Before you can use the Reahl command line commands for working with messages, create an empty python package in which messages and their translations can be saved.
 Once created, register this translations package in `.reahlproject` using a :ref:`\<translations\> <xml_translations>` tag inside your :ref:`\<project\> <xml_project>`.